benterris/.custom-config/README.md

 ## How to use

-Clone the repo in the home folder for instance
+Clone the repo in the home folder
 Then run sudo zsh install.sh